 Eventually one comes to cases where two or more independent chances can be combined, for example declarer can try for a 3-3 split in one suit and if that fails, fallback on a finesse in another suit.
 Life gets more interesting when two or more themes come into play depending on which choice a defender makes.
 Morton’s Fork, a common maneuver against an ace when holding the king and queen in opposite hands, is a simple example of multiple themes.
 Here is an example of Morton’s Fork from a Wikipedia article.

-South is in 6♠ and receives the lead of the ♦J. Declarer ruffs this in hand, dummy and East playing small.
+South is in 6♠ and receives the lead of the ♦J, to the ♦9, and small from East, declarer ruffing in the closed hand.
 Declarer draws trump in one round and then leads a small heart, the Morton’s Fork play.
 If West takes the ♥A, declarer has two heart winners.
 One can be used to pitch a club and declarer can pitch the second club loser on the ♦Q after a ruffing finesse is taken against the marked ♦A. If West ducks the heart, declarer is limited to one heart winner but can pitch the heart loser on the ♦Q. Then a club can be conceded and the last club is ruffed in dummy.

 The Middle Game